 Lord Clement-Jones concluded: “Ultimately, whether intellectual property law serves as a guarantee of creativity and freedom will depend on how it is implemented and enforced.
 Balancing the interests of creators, owners, and the public is an ongoing challenge, and intellectual property laws will continue to evolve to address new technologies and changing social and economic needs.”

-Find out more about CCLS and follow the More Than Just a Game conference series.
+Watch the video re-capping More Than Just a Game VII and follow the More Than Just a Game conference series.